 form_post

 In this mode, Authorization Response parameters are encoded as HTML form values that are auto-submitted in the User Agent, and thus are transmitted via the HTTP POST method to the Client, with the result parameters being encoded in the body using the application/x-www-form-urlencoded format.
 The action attribute of the form MUST be the Client's Redirection URI.
 The method of the form attribute MUST be POST.
+Because the Authorization Response is intended to be used only once, the Authorization Server MUST instruct the User Agent (and any intermediaries) not to store or reuse the content of the response.

 Any technique supported by the User Agent MAY be used to cause the submission of the form, and any form content necessary to support this MAY be included, such as submit controls and client-side scripting commands.
 However, the Client MUST be able to process the message without regard for the mechanism by which the form submission was initiated.